dankamongmen/notcurses/USAGE.md

 // Delete the active tablet.
 Returns -1 if there are no tablets. int ncreel_del_focused(struct ncreel* pr);

-// Move to the specified location within the containing plane. int ncreel_move(struct ncreel* pr, int x, int y);
+// Move to the specified location. int ncreel_move(struct ncreel* pr, int y, int x);

 // Redraw the ncreel in its entirety, for instance after
 // clearing the screen due to external corruption, or a SIGWINCH.